Bardet-Biedl Syndrome clinical outcomes

 Each year, GOSH sees around 60 children and young people (of which approximately 10 are new referrals), who attend our MDT clinic for expert assessment by a team that specialises in each organ system commonly affected by this syndrome.
 Our service is delivered in partnership with BBS UK to ensure our children, young people and their families have access to ongoing support.
 Additional MDT telephone clinics started in 2019 to help manage the increasing demand for our service.

-In collaboration with the University College London Great Ormond Street Institute of Child Health, the team is committed to translating excellence in research into effective treatments of BBS in children and young people.
+In collaboration with the UCL Great Ormond Street Institute of Child Health, the team is committed to translating excellence in research into effective treatments of BBS in children and young people.

 Clinical outcome measures